fbpx

 • sensitivity to light – particularly disturbed by daylight bulbs

 • fluctuations in visual acuity (especially when reading).
-Blinking eases this, as tears exit the eye from the tear ducts and moisten the eye
+Blinking eases this, as tears exit from the tear gland and moisten the eye

 • redness